-- (15) Mr. Pieralisi served as (i) Vice President Operations Controller of the Company from April 1, 2014 to December 26, 2015, (ii) Director of Finance from September 1, 2010 until April 1, 2014, and (iii) Accounting Manager prior to September 1, 2010.
-Prior to joining the Company in June 2006, Mr. Pieralisi served as Audit Senior Manager and held other positions at Deloitte & Touche, LLP, an independent registered public accounting firm.
-The number of shares of Common Stock beneficially owned by Mr. Pieralisi includes (i) 11,000 shares of Common Stock which are subject to currently exercisable stock options, and (ii) 2,538 shares of non-vested restricted stock. - (16) Mr. Sigloch served as (i) Corporate Vice President Engineering and Manufacturing of the Company from January 1, 2012 to January 1, 2013 and (ii) Vice President - Engineering and Manufacturing of Mueller Europe, Ltd, from July 1, 2011 to January 1, 2012.
+- (16) Mr. Sigloch served as (i) President Extruded Products of the Company from January 1, 2013 to May 5, 2016, (ii) Corporate Vice President Engineering and Manufacturing of the Company from January 1, 2012 to January 1, 2013 and (iii) Vice President Engineering and Manufacturing of Mueller Europe, Ltd, from July 1, 2011 to January 1, 2012.
 Prior to joining the Company on July 1, 2011, Mr. Sigloch served as Chief Executive Officer of Wieland Copper Products, LLC.
-The number of shares of Common Stock beneficially owned by Mr. Sigloch includes 74,596 shares of non-vested restricted stock. - (17) Mr. Steinriede served as (i) Director of Finance at the Company from April 1, 2014 until April 23, 2015, ii) Assistant Corporate Controller from September 1, 2010 until April 1, 2014, and (iii) Corporate Accounting Manager prior to September 1, 2010.
-The number of shares of Common Stock beneficially owned by Mr. Steinriede includes (i) 11,000 shares of Common Stock which are subject to currently exercisable stock options, and (ii) 2,388 shares of non-vested restricted stock. - (18) The number of shares of Common Stock beneficially owned by Mr. Wilkerson includes (i) 220,000 shares of Common Stock which are subject to currently exercisable stock options, and (ii) 31,800 shares of non-vested restricted stock.
+The number of shares of Common Stock beneficially owned by Mr. Sigloch includes 91,196 shares of non-vested restricted stock. - (17) Mr. Steinriede served as (i) Director of Finance at the Company from April 1, 2014 until April 23, 2015, (ii) Assistant Corporate Controller from September 1, 2010 until April 1, 2014, and (iii) Corporate Accounting Manager prior to September 1, 2010.
+The number of shares of Common Stock beneficially owned by Mr. Steinriede includes (i) 6,110 shares of Common Stock which are subject to currently exercisable stock options and (ii) 3,869 shares of non-vested restricted stock. - (18) Mr. Wilkerson retired from his position as Vice President, General Counsel and Secretary of the Company on December 31, 2016, and remains employed by the Company on a part-time basis.
+The number of shares of Common Stock beneficially owned by Mr. Wilkerson includes (i) 150,215 shares of Common stock owned jointly between Mr. Wilkerson and his wife and (ii) 19,200 shares of non-vested restricted stock.